38th Annual Conference Offers High Quality Information and Resources

 October 23, 2020

-Earlier this month, Autism New Jersey opened its online conference community to attendees of the 38th Annual Conference.
+On October 15 and 16, Autism New Jersey opened its online conference community to attendees of the 38th Annual Conference.
 Though very different from our previous 37, the Power of Connection was still on full display — just virtually.
 In addition to more than 50 high-quality workshops, the platform offered community boards, Q&A sessions, and the opportunity to connect with experts via a live chat feature and virtual exhibit hall.

 Autism New Jersey Executive Director, Dr. Suzanne Buchanan welcomed more than 1,000 attendees from across the nation – as far as California and Canada – by reiterating the agency’s commitment to inform, connect, and advocate for the autism community.
 Dr. Buchanan underscored the untold toll that the pandemic has had and continues to have on our families – regression, loss of critical services, and behavioral difficulties.
 The Annual Conference gave us the platform to address each of these concerns and much more.